SFZ More website info: click

-One ECU on a test bench has now run for over 130,000 hours continuously with no problems.
+One ECU on a test bench ran for over 145,000 hours continuously with no problems.

 One of the most important tools we have to improve our products is feedback from the field.
 This not only allows us to bring out new features that our customers want but also to improve the software and hardware and identify problems that occur in applications outside of our normal testing means.
-We'd like to thank Tim Rodda from TCR Auto Performance in Tucson, AZ for his contributions, insights and experiences with SDS over the years.
+We'd like to thank Tim Rodda, Ray Sedman, Mike Robinson, Ralph Inkster, Dave Anders and Rusty Crawford for their contributions, insights and experiences with SDS over the years.

 Racetech Test Vehicles

 1998 Subaru Impreza.
 Powered by an EJ22 turbo.
 Owned by SDS.
 Used for track and street testing.
-Fitted with an EM-5 4F/ V20 software.
+Fitted with an EM-5 4F/ V29 software.
 Around 220hp at 8 psi.

 Our EM-5 4F equipped/ Subaru powered RV6A which is used for aviation systems testing/R&D and showcasing our units.
+We are are only Experimental EMS supplier with a dedicated test aircraft.
 Details on this project at: RV6A Project

 Sales, Advertising and Marketing

 Racetech relies primarily on internet and word of mouth advertising to sell our products.
 You will see very few print ads for SDS.
 This strategy reduces advertising costs considerably which reduces the end cost to the customer.
 We both direct sell to the public and through our dealer network.